How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 What Is Event-Driven Batch Processing?

-Event-driven batch processing combines two powerful concepts:
+Event-driven batch processing combines two concepts.

 1. Event-Driven Architecture